ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 - This method supports pagination. `endIndex` denotes the last UTXO returned.
 To get the next set of UTXOs, use the value of `endIndex` as `startIndex` in the next call.
 - If `startIndex` is omitted, will fetch all UTXOs up to `limit`.
-- When using pagination (ie when `startIndex` is provided), UTXOs are not guaranteed to be unique across multiple calls.
+- When using pagination (that is when `startIndex` is provided), UTXOs are not guaranteed to be unique across multiple calls.
 That is, a UTXO may appear in the result of the first call, and then again in the second call.
 - When using pagination, consistency is not guaranteed across multiple calls.
 That is, the UTXO set